realA10001986/Dash-Gauges/README.md

 To access the Dash Gauges' Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://gauges.local.

   ><details><summary>If that fails...</summary>
-  >If connecting to http://gauges.local fails due to a name resolution error, go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the Dash Gauges' IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display)</details>
+  >If connecting to http://gauges.local fails due to a name resolution error, hold _Button 1_ for 2 seconds and listen, or go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the Dash Gauges' IP address there; then direct your browser to the IP by using the URL http://a.b.c.d (a-d being the IP address spoken or displayed on the TCD display)</details>

 ## Door Switches